RULE 25. FILING AND SERVICE

-(1) Filing with clerk.
+(1) Filing with the Clerk.
 A paper required or permitted to be filed in the supreme court must be filed with the supreme court clerk.

 (A) In general.
 Filing may be accomplished by mail or delivery addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing.